dolanske/curry.ts/README.md

 ## asyncEach

 Iterates over every selected element in an async fashion.
 The iteration does not continue to the next method until the exposed `next()` function has not been called.
-The entire function also stops the chain exeuction until all iterations have resolved
+The entire function also stops the chain execution until all iterations have resolved
 ```ts
 $.asyncEach(callback)
 ```